egoswami1/cse15l-lab-reports/week5-report.md

 }
 ```

 The following is the output of running the bash script `test.sh` which runs junit tests on the previous two tests.
-Here is the terminal ouput:
+Here is the terminal output:
 ```
 JUnit version 4.13.2
 .E.